These stories are part of a special online collection available through the end of the month:

-I decided I wouldn’t even finish my sentence; it was hopeless anyway.
+I decided I wouldn’t finish my sentence; it was hopeless anyway.
 Perhaps I should speak to him about Huda instead, about our ongoing dry spell.
 Although he would probably end up calling me a fag again.

 “Let’s get some sugarcane juice,” I said instead, “that place near the cinema will probably be open.”

 Although she had inherited her mother’s European features, Huda was the daughter of an Egyptian painter originally from Shubra.
-Raouf As-Sayyad had fled Cairo to East Berlin in the mid-seventies, after Sadat had made sure all the Leftists and Nasserites were sacked from every governmental institution in the country.
-He met Hilde, Huda’s mother, in a hospital after he’d gotten himself into a fight with a bunch of drunkards who didn’t exactly like his Coptic features, and ended up marrying her four months later.
+Raouf As-Sayyad had fled Cairo to East Berlin in the mid-seventies, after Sadat made sure all the Leftists and Nasserites were sacked from every governmental institution in the country.
+He met Hilde, Huda’s mother, in a hospital after he got himself into a fight with a bunch of drunkards who didn’t exactly like his Coptic features, and ended up marrying her four months later.
 Although Raouf and Hilde were happy together, he soon left her and flew back to Cairo after Sadat’s assassination to see whether he could get his job in the Ministry of Culture back.
-He did, and with the well-learnt lessons of the seventies he advanced throughout the eighties, until his death in the early nineties in a random terrorist bombing in Tahrir Square.
+He did, and with the well-learned lessons of the seventies he advanced throughout the eighties, until his death in the early nineties in a random terrorist bombing in Tahrir Square.

 Huda had lost her father, but there was something about Cairo that she loved, and so she stayed.
 I liked to think that something was me.

 “Maybe we’re just getting old and bored,” Ahmad said half-seriously as he paid the kid who brought our big, chilled glasses of juice to the car.
 “Maybe I got married too early.”

 Maybe I’ll get divorced too early, I almost said.